THE VICTORIA CROSS AWARDED TO PRIVATE ROBERT BEATHAM, 8TH BN, AUSTRALIAN IMPERIAL FORCE, HAS BEEN SOLD AT AUCTION BY NOBLE NUMISMATICS OF SYDNEY.

 Robert Beatham's mother was invested with his Victoria Cross by King George V at Buckingham Palace on the 8th March 1919.

-Robert Beatham was killed during his VC action and was buried in the Heath Cemetery, Harbonnieres, France.
+Robert Beatham was killed following his VC action and is buried in the Heath Cemetery, Harbonnieres, France.

 News